 A standard ensemble-based measure for quantifying the variability inherent in a random variable X is the (ensemble) coefficient of variation CV(X) defined as where E(X) and Var(X) are the (ensemble) mean and (ensemble) variance of X, respectively.
-If $x = (x_1, x_2, \ldots, x_n)$ is a realization of an independent and identically distributed (iid) sample of size n taken from the common distribution F of X, it is easy to see that the quantity CV(x) defined in (2.4) is simply an estimate of CV(X).
-In particular, if X is scaling with $\alpha < 2$ , then $CV(X) = \infty$ , and estimates CV(x) of CV(X) diverge for large sample sizes.
+If $x = (x_1, x_2, \ldots, x_n)$ is a realization of an independent and identically distributed (iid) sample of size n taken from the common distribution F of X, it is easy to see that the quantity CV(x) defined in (4) is simply an estimate of CV(X).
+In particular, if X is scaling with $\alpha < 2$, then $CV(X) = \infty$, and estimates CV(x) of CV(X)diverge for large sample sizes.
 Thus, random variables having a scaling distribution are extreme in exhibiting high variability.
-However, scaling distributions are only a subset of a larger family of heavy-tailed distributions (see [Willinger et al. 04b] and references therein) that exhibit high variability.
+However, scaling distributions are only a subset of a larger family of heavy-tailed distributions (see [102] and references therein) that exhibit high variability.
+As we will show, it turns out that some of the most celebrated claims in the SF literature (e.g. the presence of highly connected central hubs) have as a necessary condition only the presence of high variability and not necessarily strict scaling per se.
+The consequences of this observation are far-reaching, especially because it shifts the focus from scaling relationships, their tail indices, and their generating mechanisms to an emphasis on heavy-tailed distributions and identifying the main sources of "high variability."

-$$CV(X) = \sqrt{\operatorname{Var}(X)} / E(X),$$ (2.5)
+$$CV(X) = \sqrt{\operatorname{Var}(X)} / E(X),$$ (5)